lab11/embeddedMFCC/README.md

 # embeddedMFCC
-Trying to run MFCCs on an embedded device
+- Can successfully run MFCCs on cortex-m4.
+- Would take about 3 minutes to compute FFT and MFCC on embedded device for a 1 second audio sample.
+- See complete results in the `app/` README